2018 European Championships

 The 2018 European Championships were the first edition of the European Championships.
 It was a multi-sport event which took place in Berlin, Germany, and Glasgow, Scotland, United Kingdom (with Edinburgh hosting the diving events and Gleneagles the golf) from 2 to 12 August 2018.
 Around 1,500 athletes competed at the European Athletics Championships in Berlin, whilst at the same time more than 3,000 took part in the other championships in Glasgow.
-Each European Championship will be organised by the respective federation and host city.
+Each European Championship was organised by the respective federation and host city.

 Development and preparation

 Venues

 Most of the events took place in Glasgow and its close surroundings: